gzimin/short-link-app/README.md

 Starting development server at http://127.0.0.1:8000/ Quit the server with CONTROL-C.
 ```
-6. All work is done, now you can use this service.
+6. All work is done, now you can use this web service.
 ![alt text][example]